Ben Hart (magician): Theatre

-Since 2015, Hart has performed as part of Impossible produced by Jamie Hendry, playing two seasons at the Noel Coward Theatre in London's West End, Dubai Opera, Singapore, and Smart Araneta Coliseum in the Philippines.
-He has also performed his act at The Royal Albert Hall, London Palladium and Wembley Arena.
+Since 2015, Hart has performed as part of Impossible produced by Jamie Hendry, playing two seasons at the Noël Coward Theatre in London's West End, Dubai Opera, Singapore, and Smart Araneta Coliseum in the Philippines.

+Hart has also performed his act at The Royal Albert Hall, London Palladium, Wembley Arena.

+Hart was awarded Best Magic Show of the Adelaide Fringe Festival 2022.

+In 2025, Hart participated in Saudi Arabia's Riyadh Comedy Festival, an event characterized by Human Rights Watch as an effort by the Saudi government to whitewash its human rights abuses.

 Magic consultant

 As a magic consultant and illusionist, Hart has written and created magic tricks and special effects for TV, theatre and film.
 His credits include Trick Artist for Channel 4 starring Benjamin Earl, The Egg Trick starring Ian McKellen, Killer Magic for BBC Three, BBC1's Now You See It, and Not Going Out.

 Hart is the co-author of "The Darkest Corners", a specialist book for magicians that explores some of Hart's routines and performance theory.